merenlab/merenlab.org/courses/PFLS/index.md

 awk '/Law/{print}' german_chancellors.txt
 ```

-where `/Law/` is a pattern and means "run the following statemnt on every line that contains the word Law".
+where `/Law/` is a pattern and means "run the following statement on every line that contains the word Law".

 To get the first letter of the first name and last name of each chancellor, we first need to get their names.
 So we can do it by printing the exact column where names appear: